objones25/mcp-research-tool/README.md

 1. **Orchestrator** (`src/orchestrator.ts`):
    - Coordinates the entire research process
-   - Manages tool selection and execution
+   - Manages tool selection and execution with intelligent reuse
    - Handles result aggregation and synthesis
+   - Supports metadata-enriched tool execution for better context

 2. **Query Optimizer** (`src/queryOptimizer.ts`):
    - Analyzes queries for intent and context
    - Optimizes queries for different tools
-   - Extracts entities and constraints
+   - Extracts entities, URLs, and YouTube video IDs

 3. **Tool Manager** (`src/toolManager.ts`):
    - Handles tool selection based on relevance
-   - Manages tool execution with retry logic
+   - Manages tool execution with retry logic and caching
    - Provides unified error handling
+   - Uses a fallback to score-based selection when needed

 4. **Result Processor** (`src/resultProcessor.ts`):
-   - Assesses result relevance
+   - Assesses result relevance with batch processing
-   - Analyzes information gaps
+   - Analyzes information gaps and creates targeted follow-up queries
    - Synthesizes final results
+   - Implements parallel processing for better performance

 5. **Formatter** (`src/formatter.ts`):
    - Structures output with proper formatting
    - Handles citation management
    - Provides confidence indicators

+### Research Process

+The research process follows these steps:

+1. **Query Analysis**: The query is analyzed to understand intent, extract entities, identify URLs, and determine query types.

+2. **Tool Selection**:
+   - Tools are selected based on relevance to the query
+   - On initial iterations, previously used tools are filtered out
+   - For follow-up queries, tools can be reused to explore new aspects

+3. **Query Optimization**: The query is optimized for each selected tool to maximize relevance.

+4. **Tool Execution**:
+   - Tools are executed in parallel with metadata context
+   - Automatic extraction of URLs and YouTube video IDs when relevant
+   - Results are cached for performance

+5. **Relevance Assessment**:
+   - Results are assessed for relevance against the original query
+   - Processing occurs in batches to handle large result sets efficiently
+   - Diversity is ensured through batch processing

+6. **Gap Analysis**:
+   - Information gaps are identified
+   - Targeted follow-up queries focus on missing aspects
+   - Analysis provides specific missing aspects and explains the gaps

+7. **Iteration**:
+   - Process repeats with follow-up queries until gaps are filled
+   - Tools can be reused between iterations for different aspects
+   - Each iteration builds on previous knowledge

+8. **Synthesis**:
+   - All relevant results are synthesized into a comprehensive answer
+   - Sources are properly cited and organized
+   - Confidence score is calculated based on source quality and content

 ### Research Tools